Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Conclusion

 \section{Conclusion}

-In this paper, we have studied the problem of efficient design of resilient communication schemes that integrate various failure response mechanisms.
-We have developed a resilience framework combining passive and active robustness with adaptation in an event-based algorithm.
-The focus is on an uplink transmission scenario affected by random LoS blockages.
-Our criticality-aware, multi-stage resilience scheme leverages RSMA and AP cooperation strategies to manage temporary blockages within a mixed-critical data queuing system.
-We formulated two power allocation optimization problems to support fair queue utilization.
-Simulation results demonstrate the effectiveness of the multi-stage approach and reveal the role of different strategies based on the statistical behavior of blockages, indicating that: \begin{enumerate} \item Robust schemes incorporating redundancy and diversity can handle frequent, short-term failures and uncertainties. \item Rare, prolonged errors require adaptive mechanisms, with initial robustness schemes mitigating performance losses before more complex responses take effect. \item A criticality-aware differentiated service treatment is essential to comply with user experience and safety demands, while an event-based approach helps balance costs and maintain resource efficiency. \end{enumerate}
+In this paper, we studied the efficient design of resilient uplink communication under dynamic LoS blockages.
+Building on a criticality-aware framework that models traffic with mixed-criticality queues, we proposed MC-RSMA as a novel multi-connectivity scheme for robust and efficient uplink transmission.
+Further leveraging AP cooperation strategies, we developed an event-driven multi-stage resilience framework that combines passive and active robustness with adaptive remediation.
+From a cross-layer perspective, we formulated two power allocation optimization problems to support fair queue utilization under heterogeneous QoS requirements.
+Simulation results demonstrate the effectiveness of the multi-stage approach and reveal the role of different strategies depending on the statistical behavior of blockages, indicating that: \begin{enumerate} \item Robust schemes incorporating redundancy and diversity effectively handle frequent, short-term disruptions and uncertainties. \item Rare, prolonged failures require adaptive mechanisms, with initial robustness schemes mitigating performance losses before more complex responses take effect. \item Criticality-aware, differentiated service treatment is essential to meet user experience and safety demands, while an event-based approach helps balance costs and maintain resource efficiency. \end{enumerate}

-These findings offer valuable insights for designing resilient communication schemes beyond the blockage scenario explored in this work.
-Such principles are crucial for ensuring dependability and connectivity in safety-critical applications across sectors like industrial automation, healthcare, and automotive industries.
-The framework's adaptability is particularly relevant in high-demand, densely populated cells facing beam availability challenges, where dynamic resource management and differentiated service strategies are essential for maintaining performance.
+These findings offer valuable insights for managing various communication disruptions beyond LoS blockages, including traffic overload, intermittent hardware faults, and mobility-induced performance degradation.
+By adjusting resilience stages and triggering policies, the proposed framework can be tailored to diverse network conditions and QoS demands.

+The underlying principles are essential for ensuring dependable connectivity in safety-critical applications, where maintaining performance under challenging conditions requires dynamic resource management and differentiated service.